dkat0/dkat0.github.io/_news/ifore.md

 related_posts: false
 ---

-I attended the International Forum on Research Excellence (IFoRE) in Virginia, where I presented my work in multi-camera tracking.
+I attended the International Forum on Research Excellence (IFoRE) in Virginia, where I presented my work in multi-camera tracking using Transformers.